 Looking for specific care?
-Quickly find free and low-cost medical equipment, eye care, dental care and pregnancy testing.
-These are some of the most commonly searched health care needs:
+These are some of the most commonly searched health care needs at 211:

-Community clinics also provide care like check-ups and other types of doctor’s appointments.
+Community clinics also provide care like check-ups and doctor’s appointments.
 Services will vary by location and type of agency, but some of the services may be:

 - Preventive screenings

 - Pregnancy care

 - Dental care